Dynamic Tool Dependency Retrieval for Lightweight Function Calling

 \paragraph{Other details and hyper-parameters}For all Tool Retriever methods, we use the same sentence-embedding model \emph{paraphrase-MiniLM-L6-v2} \citep{reimers2019sentencebert} across all approaches to ensure comparability.
+The dimensionality of the embeddings $e_\theta = 384$.
 For \emph{Less-is-More}, we ensure the same LLM is used both for Function Selection and for recommending the ideal tool descriptions.
 We consider Search Level 1 but not Level 2, as the latter needs interaction with a cloud model, which is prohibitive on-device.
 For \emph{ToolNet}, we build the tool dependency graph from the training split and use it to retrieve and score relevant tools based on the latest tool call in the plan.
-For a fair comparison with \emph{Tool Graph Retrieval}, we also use the available example trajectories to build the tool dependency graph, instead of relying on a separate predictor.
+For a fair comparison with \emph{Tool Graph Retriever}, we also use the available example trajectories to build the tool dependency graph, instead of relying on a separate predictor.
 For the \emph{TinyAgent} retriever, we fine-tune a linear layer on top of the sentence embedding model to score all tools given the test query.
 For all Tool Retrievers other than \emph{\ourscl} (which does not require it) we sweep the function selection threshold with values of $0.2, 0.23, 0.5$ and set it based on function selection accuracy.
 For ICL experiments we use greedy decoding with a maximum generation length matching the longest tool name in the dataset.
 For the \emph{Raw Demonstrations} ICL method, we provide 5 random demonstrations as examples.
 When defining train and test splits for each dataset, we ensure that the number of occurrences in train and test data for each tool follows then 70/30 ratio.
 We use FP16 precision for Qwen models and Gorilla-V2, while GPT-4o is prompted through cloud APIs.
 All experiments are conducted on NVIDIA A100 GPUs.
-We set the seed value to $5006$ for all experiments.